How to Use Targeting in a Media Buying Campaign

 Desktop (Windows, Mac) or Mobile (Android, Blackberry, etc.)

 Campaigns can be set to target specific operating systems and devices, which gives you greater control over the audience who actually see your ad.

-There are a whole lotta operating systems.
+There are a lot of operating systems.

 Taking this into consideration, you need to check the volumes and performance of each operating system to make the best choice for your campaign.

-Users are using different devices to navigate the online world, but the majority of mobile users are connected via phones.
+Users are using different devices to navigate the online world, but the majority of mobile users are connected via their phones.

 Language targeting allows you to filter users based on their language.